 The guarantee credit part of pension credit is available to pensioners on low incomes.
-It tops up weekly income to a guaranteed minimum level set up by the government.
+It tops up weekly income to a guaranteed minimum level set by the government.

 Can I get guarantee credit?